Vyral/base-template/_posts/2018-06-20-3-real-estate-scams-you-need-to-know-about.md

 So, how can you protect yourself against these and other scams?

 For one thing, avoid sending account information over email.
 Confirm everything over a phone call (to a number that you already know to be valid)—or even better, in person.
-And ultimately, **find a real estate agent you trust to represent your best interests.&nbsp;**
+And ultimately, **find a real estate agent you trust to represent your best interests. **

 If you are ever in need of a trustworthy real estate agent, my doors are always open.
 If you have any other questions or you are interested in buying or selling a home, don’t hesitate to give me a call or send me an email.
-I would be happy to help you.&nbsp;
+I would be happy to help you.